AmmeKo/Portfolio-Project/README.md

 ### Travel Advisory App
 As our team was the first to work on the TravelScrape project, there was no pre-existing code.
 I was tasked with developing an app to allow users to search for a country in order to see any current travel advisories from the US State Department.
 The app was required to display an explanation of the different warning levels as well as the color of the warning level currently given for the search county.
 In addition, it provides a brief description of the situation from the State Department and a link to the full travel advisory page for futher information and resources.
 Using information provided from travel.state.gov, the app parses the data returned in an xml format from the site based on the search criteria and presents it to the user.

-    ...Code after determining it is a POST request (see the <a href="./full-code-files/TravelAdvisoryApp/views.py">full code files</a> for more detail)...
+  <code>...The code below starts after determining there is a POST request (see the <a href="./full-code-files/TravelAdvisoryApp/views.py">full code files</a> for more detail)...

             form_input = CountryForm(request.POST)

             # validating and cleaning data for use
             if form_input.is_valid():
                 form = form_input.cleaned_data
             else:
                 error_message = 'Please enter a country name.' return render(request, 'Advisory/advisory.html', {'form': CountryForm(), 'error': error_message})

             # grabbing user input for country, alter data to fit - all country names capitalized in url data
             country = form['country'].title()

             # url with information from state department on travel warnings
             url = 'https://travel.state.gov/_res/rss/TAsTWs.xml'
             # getting data from url
             r = requests.get(url)

             # in case travel.state.gov is down
             if r.status_code != 200:
                 print(r.status_code)
                 error_message = 'The server is currently unavailable.
 Please try again later.
 If problem persists, contact administrator.' return render(request, 'Advisory/advisory.html', {'form': CountryForm(), 'error': error_message})

             # parsing data into dictionary form (from xml) and
             # grabbing information on the actual countries out of the dictionary for easier access below
             data = xmltodict.parse(r.content)
             x = data['rss']['channel']['item']

             # scanning through the dictionary for the country chosen by the user and grabbing that country's data
             country_info = ''
             for item in x:
                 if country in "'+{}+'".format(item['title']):
                     country_info = item
                     break

             # in case the country cannot be found
             if country_info == '':
                 error_message = 'No information on \"{}\" could be found at this time.
 Please check that the ' \
                                 'country name is spelled correctly and try again.'.format(country) return render(request, 'Advisory/advisory.html', {'form': CountryForm(), 'error': error_message})

             title_full = country_info['title']
             # removing country name from title so it can be displayed more prominently elsewhere
             title = title_full.replace(country+' - ', '')